causesauce/da_practice_task_notif.io/README.md

     METHOD: GET

-    Return: the same as previous, but including an IDs of the messages; returns status code 200
+    Return: the same as previous, but including IDs of the messages; returns status code 200 (if there are no messages return an empty list)

     Response example: [{"id_message":1,"body":"11","counter":6},{"id_message":2,"body":"How is the weather today?","counter":1},{"id_message":3,"body":"Night sky is such a mystery","counter":2}]
 <br>